Onyx-Prasai/Onyx.h/README.md

 # Onyx.h

 It is a lightweight C and C++ library designed for Compile-Time Unit Conversions.
-It is built specifically for high-performance audio applications like Digital Signal Processors where mixing up Frequencies and Amplitude which might lead into runtime errors and is hard to debug.
+It is built specifically for audio applications like Digital Signal Processors where mixing up Frequencies and Amplitude which might lead into runtime errors and is hard to debug.

 ##  Features